-Nordica’s Enforcer has been one of our favorite all-mountain designs for years, and the changes for 2021 only improve on its already-impressive performance.
+Nordica’s Enforcer has been one of our favorite all-mountain designs for years, and the recent changes only improve on its already-impressive performance.
 One of the Enforcer’s longstanding competitors and another of our top picks is Volkl’s Mantra.
-Both are damp and capable options for all-mountain riders in a wide range of conditions.
-The M5 Mantra has a wider tip (134mm vs. 127mm for the Nordica) and a slightly wider waist, although we found it offered only average performance in powder.
-In our experience, the Nordica is easier to control and more forgiving in the bumps, although the Mantra is a little more planted on hardpack at top speed.
+Updated to the M6 for 2022, the Volkl shares a lot in common with the Enforcer, including a damp and capable ride that excels in a truly wide range of conditions.
+The M6 Mantra has a wider tip (135mm vs. 127mm for the Nordica) and a slightly wider waist, although it’s still not a standout in powder.
+But the more substantial build does make it a little more planted on hardpack at top speed.
+On the other hand, the Nordica is easier to control and more forgiving in the bumps.
 Where your priorities lie should push you in one direction or the other—we give the edge to the Enforcer's wider appeal.

 Another versatile all-mountain design to consider is Blizzard’s Bonafide 97.
 Like the Mantra, the Bonafide has a larger footprint (136.5-97-118.5mm) but similar accessibility and willingness to turn as the Nordica.
 That said, the Blizzard still retains two sheets of metal and a directional shape, meaning it’s comfortable at speed.
 In the end, the two skis are a close match, and it really comes down to splitting hairs.
 The Bonafide’s extra surface area will be a downside for those in areas not prone to much snow (like the East Coast of the U.S.), and it’s a bit less nimble than the Nordica.
 But expert riders will likely prefer its slightly more buttoned-down build.

-Salomon’s Stance 96 is new for 2021 and one of the most notable entries this year into the all-mountain market.
-We also tested the Salomon in Crested Butte and found that it felt sturdier and faster than the Enforcer, although this could’ve been attributed to the longer length that our testers were on (I had the 182cm Stance 96, while our female tester had the 174cm Stance 94).
+Salomon’s Stance 96 was new for 2021, and we tested it alongside the Enforcer in Crested Butte.
+We found the Salomon felt sturdier and faster than the Enforcer, although this could’ve been attributed to the longer length that our testers were on (I had the 182cm Stance 96, while our female tester had the 174cm Stance 94).
 We also didn’t like the dated and bland graphics, although the Nordica’s don't stand out either.
 Unfortunately, we didn’t get to test the Stance in deeper snow as the season was cut short due to COVID-19, but our initial take is that the Enforcer is the superior all-mountain design and feels much more natural (we were comfortable immediately on it, while the Stance took some getting used to and effort to control at first).
 We’ll follow up as we get more time on the Salomon, but our initial impressions were mostly positive.

 Another intriguing alternative to the Enforcer is J Skis’ Masterblaster.
-Compared to the Nordica, you get similar specs including a marginally wider waist (96mm) but similar tip and tail (125 and 114mm respectively).
+Compared to the Nordica, you get slightly wider dimensions throughout, including a marginally wider waist (99mm), tip (133mm), and tail (118mm).
 The net result is a ski that’s slightly more playful but a bit less planted on hardpack.
 That said, the Masterblaster is a freeride design at heart, and those that like to head off-piste will appreciate the ski’s confidence when hitting jumps and drops.
 If you plan to spend a lot of time on ungroomed terrain, we think the Masterblaster is the more capable pick.
 But the Nordica is the better option for mixed on- and off-piste use.